rigdev/docs/docs/examples/oauth.md

 ## OAuth-demo setup

-Our project will contain a `main.go`, `go.mod` and `go.sum` files with `main.go` powering the webserver.
+Our project will contain a `main.go`, `go.mod`, and `go.sum` files with `main.go` powering the webserver.
 We will also have a `Dockerfile` so we can make a Docker image and deploy it as a Rig capsule and a frontend implemented in an `index.html` and `index.js`.
 The file structure will be

 ```
 oauth